CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Available Variable Definitions
 ------------------------------------------

-There are several ways to define variables that take their value from Attributes and fields in GEMD objects.
+There are several ways to define variables that take their values from Attributes and fields in GEMD objects.

 * Attributes

   * :class:`~citrine.ara.variables.AttributeByTemplate`: for when the attribute occurs once per material history
   * :class:`~citrine.ara.variables.AttributeByTemplateAndObjectTemplate`: for when the attributes are distinguished by the object that they are contained in
-  * :class:`~citrine.ara.variables.AttributeByTemplateAfterProcess`: for when measurements are distinguished by the process that they are performed *after*
+  * :class:`~citrine.ara.variables.AttributeByTemplateAfterProcess`: for when measurements are distinguished by the process that precedes them
   * :class:`~citrine.ara.variables.IngredientQuantityByProcessAndName`: for the specific case of the volume fraction, mass fraction, number fraction, or absolute quantity of an ingredient

 * Fields

   * :class:`~citrine.ara.variables.RootInfo`: for fields defined on the material at the root of the Material History, like the name of the material
   * :class:`~citrine.ara.variables.RootIdentifier`: for the id of the Material History, which can be used as a unique identifier for the rows
-  * :class:`~citrine.ara.variables.IngredientIdentifierByProcessTemplateAndName`: for the id of the material being used in an ingredient, which can be used as a pointer or foreign key
+  * :class:`~citrine.ara.variables.IngredientIdentifierByProcessTemplateAndName`: for the id of the material being used in an ingredient, which can be used as a key for looking up that input material
-  * :class:`~citrine.ara.variables.IngredientLabelByProcessAndName`: for whether or not an ingredient is assigned a label
+  * :class:`~citrine.ara.variables.IngredientLabelByProcessAndName`: for a boolean that indicates whether an ingredient is assigned a given label

 Available Column Definitions
 -----------------------------------------------